 ULTRASOUND GUIDED SCLEROTHERAPY

-Some patients can suffer reflux in the saphenous veins as well as reflux in perforator veins and sometimes a combined treatment approach of endovenous thermal ablation and ultrasound guided sclerotherapy is needed.
+Some patients can suffer reflux in the saphenous veins as well as reflux in perforator veins and sometimes a combined treatment approach of endovenous thermal ablation and USGS is needed.

 Additionally, other patients have venous problems are caused solely by incompetent perforator veins.